PrivyDG/chitanda/README.md

 This module allows the bot to receive GitHub webhooks and report push, issue, and pull request events to a specified channel.
 If this module is enabled, a key/value pair similar to the following should be added to the configuration file.

-- `port` - The port for the webserver to listen on.
+The webserver should also be enabled.
+This module creates an endpoint for GitHub's webhooks at the `/github` URL location; thus, the webhook in GitHub should be configured to target that URL location.

 - `secret` - A secret key used to verify signed payloads from GitHub.
 - `relays` - A dictionary mapping repository IDs to lists of channels to relay webhook events to.